reactjs/react-docgen/README.md

    --pretty              pretty print JSON
    -x, --extension       File extensions to consider.
 Repeat to define multiple extensions.
 Default:  [js,jsx] -i, --ignore          Folders to ignore.
-Default:  [node_modules,__tests__]
+Default:  [node_modules,__tests__] --resolver RESOLVER   Resolver name (findAllComponentDefinitions, findExportedComponentDefinition) or
+      path to a module that exports a resolver.  [findExportedComponentDefinition]

 Extract meta information from React components.
 If a directory is passed, it is recursively traversed.
 ```

-By default, `react-docgen` will look for the exported component created through `React.createClass` or a class definition in each file.
-Have a look below for how to customize this behavior.
+By default, `react-docgen` will look for the exported component created through
+`React.createClass`, a class definition or a function (stateless component) in
+each file.
+You can change that behavior with the `--resolver` option, which
+either expects the name of a built-in resolver or a path to JavaScript module
+exporting a resolver function.
+Have a look below for [more information about
+resolvers](#resolver).

-Have a look at `example/` for an example of how to use the result to generate
+Have a look at `example/` for an example of how to use the result to generate a
-a markdown version of the documentation.
+markdown version of the documentation.

 ## API